hallofdreams/hallofdreams.github.io/_posts/2024-10-11-complete-rhyming-dictionary-review.md

 ## I.

-Suppose you were a newcomer to English literature, and having heard of this artistic device called 'poetry', wondered what it was all about how English picked it up.
-You might start by looking up some examples of poetry from each century, going back until you can’t easily understand the language anymore, and find in the 16th century such poems as [John Skelton’s "Speke, Parott"](https://www.skeltonproject.org/spekeparott/) [sic]:
+Suppose you were a newcomer to English literature, and having heard of this artistic device called 'poetry', wondered what it was all about and how English picked it up.
+You might start by looking up some examples of poetry from each century, going back until you can’t easily understand the language anymore, and find in the 16th century such poems as [John Skelton's "Speke, Parott"](https://www.skeltonproject.org/spekeparott/) [sic]:

 > PAROT
 > My name is Parrot, a byrd of Paradyse,